Central Philippines in darkness as typhoon Melor hits

 Power services in six central provinces were disrupted and emergency teams were assessing damage to agriculture and infrastructure, Pama said.

 Schools and some offices were closed.
-Dozens of domestic flights and ferry services were canceled, and the fishing fleet took shelter due to waves as high as 14 meters (46 ft).
+Dozens of domestic flights and ferry services were cancelled, and the fishing fleet took shelter due to waves as high as 14 metres (46 ft).

 Another potential tropical system will hit the southern Philippines later this week, Accuweather said.